Ashe/ashe.github.io/data/content/blog/2022/11/Notakto-A-Haskell-Game-With-Apecs-And-Raylib.md

 instance Semigroup Config where (<>) = mappend instance Component Config where type Storage Config = Global Config
 ```
-So even though I'm going to be lazy on this post so I can say 'make a new component', I I really do encourage people reading this to **try and use `makeWorld` instead**.
+So even though I'm going to be lazy on this post so I can say 'make a new component', I really do encourage people reading this to **try and use `makeWorld` instead**.
 :::

 So, what are the `initialise`, `run` and `terminate` systems?
 Well, they are just functions with the type `System World ()`!